A flexible model-free prediction-based framework for feature ranking: Theoretical properties

 \begin{remark} The conclusion in Theorem \ref{thm:selection_consistency_plugin} also holds under sampling bias, i.e., when the sample sizes $n$ (of class $1$) and $m$ (of class $0$) do not reflect the population proportions $\pi_0$ and $\pi_1$. \end{remark}

-Here we offer some intuition about the the robustness of NPC against sampling bias.
+Here we offer some intuition about the the robustness of s-NPC against sampling bias.
 Note that the objective and constraint of the NP paradigm only involve the class-conditional feature distributions, not the class proportions.
-Hence, the p-NPC does not rely on the class proportions.
-Furthermore, in s-NPC the class-conditional densities are estimated separately within each class, not involving the class proportions either.
-It is also worth noting that the proof of Theorem \ref{thm:selection_consistency_plugin} (in Appendix) does not use the relation between the ratio of sample class sizes and that of the population class sizes.
+Hence, p-NPC does not rely on the class proportions.
+Furthermore, in s-NPC, each class-conditional density is estimated separately within each class, so s-NPC does not depend on the class proportions either.
+It is also worth noting that the proof of Theorem \ref{thm:selection_consistency_plugin} (in Appendix) does not use the relation between the ratio of class sizes in the sample and that in the population.

+\rv{Moreover, we derive partial consistency results for s-CC and s-NPC in Appendix~\ref{sec: partial consistency}, where we show that if the top $J$ feature subsets and the other feature subsets have p-CC or p-NPC differ by a margin, then s-CC or s-NPC can distinguish the top $J$ feature subsets.}